 Tea trends in Scandinavia

 If you are in Europe and you are wondering if where you can find tea that is sourced by Seven Cups, and you are in Denmark, then please stop by Simply Tea.
 The owner is Alexis Kaae.
 She has been to China with us the last to years, and we are so happy to have her as a strategic partner in Europe.
-She sent me the following post about tea market in Scandinavia.
+She sent me the following post about tea trends in Scandinavia.
 She is having an important impact there by offering some of outstanding teas that are rarely found there, and by doing a lot of teaching and tasting.

 Scandinavians are some of the biggest coffee drinkers in the world and are likely to remain that way according to a report by Reuters.